2026 Summer Innovation Program

-The 2023 MassDigi Summer Innovation Program (SIP) is a eleven-week internship program that includes the mentoring, guidance, housing, awards (aka stipends) and support** to help student teams finalize an original game and prepare it for launch.
+The 2026 MassDigi Summer Innovation Program (SIP) is an eleven-week program that includes mentoring, guidance, awards (aka stipends) and support** to help student teams finalize an original game and prepare it for launch.

 • A chance to work on a game prototype from the ground up